 In the 1970's several large housing estates were built in the central area of the parish between Dunswell and Newland, which is quite a distance from either St. John's or St. Faith's.
 Michael Vickers, vicar of St Johns from 1967-1981, tried to get a community centre built on one of the estates, but without success, though a Sunday School was run at Parkstone Primary School for a time.
 It was not until 1998 that with much planning and preparation, The Riverside Church was started, originally meeting in the Riverside Community Centre but later moving into Parkstone Primary School hall.

 In summer 2013, we reordered the interior of St John's, removing the fixed pews to provide a more flexible space allowing a wider range of activities in the church building.

 Looking to the future, St. John's Church continues to grow as God's people, and we are looking at the best ways to make the most of our buildings.
-The large number of children and young peoples' groups need places to meet, and an easily accessible area is needed for meeting and chatting together before and after services.
-Access for disabled people also could be improved.
-Plans are in hand to create further meeting space adjacent to the main entrance.
+The large number of children and young peoples' groups need places to meet, and there is a need to increase the toilet and kitchen facilities.

 (below - an aerial view of St. John's today)

 Historical information taken from "A short history of St John's Church Newland" by Rev. Peter Mott, Curate 1980-1983.